Assistant Professor in US National Security; Postdoctoral Research Fellow (British Academy)

 Advice and Feedback Hours:

 I was educated in Wotton-Under-Edge, Gloucestershire, where I had the great pleasure of being taught by two inspirational teachers of history and politics, Andy Fisher and Dean Rust.
 I received my first degree (BA History) from Warwick University in 2003.
 I remained at Warwick for postgraduate work, completing an MA in History in 2004 and a PhD in 2008.
-My thesis was published in January 2013 by Cambridge University Press as Classified: Secrecy and the State in Modern Britain .
+My thesis was published in January 2013 by Cambridge University Press as Classified: Secrecy and the State in Modern Britain and won the St Ermin's Hotel Intelligence Book of the Year Award in 2014.
 I am currently completing a second book entitled Company Confessions: The CIA, Secrecy and Memoir Writing, to be published in the US by St. Martin's Press in 2015.

 I am presently both an Assistant Professor in US National Security and a British Academy Postdoctoral Fellow in the Department of Politics and International Studies (PAIS) at Warwick University.
 My British Academy research concerns the relationship between President Richard Nixon, his National Security Adviser Henry Kissinger, and the Central Intelligence Agency.